Joey Manahan

-José María Brías "Joey" Manahan (born 1971) is a Filipino American politician from the state of Hawaii.
+Jose Maria Brias "Joey" Manahan (born 1971) is a Filipino American politician from the state of Hawaii.
 Joey Manahan is a former member of the Honolulu City Council and served as the Chair of the Budget Committee and Vice-Chair of the Transportation Committee.

 Manahan was also the Oahu representative and President of the Hawai‘i State Association of Counties’ (HSAC) Executive Committee, whose members consist of the four island counties of the State of Hawai‘i – Kauai, Oahu, Maui, and Hawai’i counties.
 HSAC advocates for county programs and services and represents the county governments before the Hawai‘i State Legislature, administrative agencies, and the federal government.

 He has served a combined 13 years in elected office in both the Honolulu City Council and the Hawai‘i State House of Representatives.

 As a member of the Democratic Party, Manahan is a former member of the Hawaii House of Representatives, serving from 2007 through 2013, and as vice speaker in 2011 and 2012.